evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 categories: sotc
 ---

 Sentiment analysis is common way to assess emotion in text.
-Companies use it to understand how customers [feel about their products](https://ymedialabs.com/google-sentiment-analysis-api/) and medical researchers .
+Companies use it to understand how customers [feel about their products](https://ymedialabs.com/google-sentiment-analysis-api/) while medical researchers have used it to [evaluate patient satisfaction](http://www.jmir.org/2013/11/e239/).
 In the politic science, researchers have used sentiment analysis to assess the [tenor of parliamentary debate](https://link.springer.com/chapter/10.1007/978-3-319-06826-8_4) and measure [response to State of the Union speeches](https://www.aclweb.org/anthology/P/P12/P12-3.pdf#page=127) on Twitter.

 I wanted to use this approach and my State of the City corpus to answer two questions: